Laverne Antrobus: Career

 Airing on 11 August 2011, Carrot or Stick? was a Horizon documentary produced for BBC Two in which Antrobus discussed the changing understanding of the science behind parenting over the past 50 years.
 In 2012, Antrobus hosted the three-part BBC Four documentary series Growing Children, which detailed child development of subjects with autism, obsessive–compulsive disorder and dyslexia.

 In 2018, Antrobus appeared on the radio programme Woman's Hour.
 In August 2019, Antrobus starred in the four-part Channel 5 documentary series Violent Child, Desperate Parents, which follows families with violent and misbehaving children.

 In October 2019, Antrobus co-presented a two-part documentary for 5Star, Britain's Naughtiest Nursery, with Jayne Ashbourne.
 The programme follows Antrobus working with children aged three to five who have been excluded from nurseries due to poor behaviour.
 One childcare expert criticised the programme for using the word "naughty" to describe children during a stage of development.

 In 2020, Antrobus appeared on the BBC children's news programme Newsround, giving advice on anxiety induced by climate change and the COVID-19 pandemic, and explaining the effects of anxiety disorders.

-In 2007, Antrobus's book Ain't Misbehavin': How to Understand Your Child and Get the Best From Them was published by Pearson Education.
+In 2007, Antrobus book Ain't Misbehavin': How to Understand Your Child and Get the Best From Them was published by Pearson Education.
 Antrobus contributed to the 2017 book Help Your Kids With Growing Up, published by DK.
 Antrobus has additionally written articles for the BBC study resource Bitesize and the newspapers HuffPost and The Independent.
 In her role in the television industry, she has served as a judge on award panels for the Royal Television Society, British Academy Children's Awards and Grierson Awards.

+In 2022 Antrobus appeared alongside Kate Winslet in an episode of the series I Am....